 3. It is believed that Lord Vishnu will stay in a house that worships ‘Tulsi’.

 The women of the house normally conduct this ceremony.
 They rise early in the morning and after a bath, observe a fast till the evening when it is time to perform the ‘Vivah’.

 The marriage ceremony can be performed in temples or at home and resembles a typical Hindu wedding.
-The area around the Tulsi is decorated beautifully with flowers and ‘rangoli’.
+The area around Tulsi is decorated beautifully with flowers and ‘rangoli’

 The Tulsi plant is bathed and draped in a red cloth.
 A paper face is attached to the plant and she is adorned with ornaments like a bride would be.

 Lord Vishnu is depicted in the form of an idol or the ‘Shaligram Stone’.
-The ido is bathed, clothed and decorated with flowers.
+The idol is bathed, clothed, and decorated with flowers.

 A sumptuous vegetarian meal is prepared, which is distributed among people after it is offered to the newly married couple.